TheresaLui/SelfHelpContent_v2/articles/microsoft.costmanagement/query-costanalysis-costbyresource.md

 # How do I see the cost of each resource I'm using?

-Azure Cost Management offers 5 built-in views to serve as a starting point for you to understand and analyze costs.
+## **Recommended Steps**

+* Azure Cost Management offers 5 built-in views to serve as a starting point for you to understand and analyze costs.
 Open the view menu (between the scope and date pills) to reveal a list of all saved, shared, and built-in views.

-Use the **Cost by resource** view to see costs broken down by each resource, sorted from most to least expensive within the date range (defaults to the current billing period).
+* Use the **Cost by resource** view to see costs broken down by each resource, sorted from most to least expensive within the date range (defaults to the current billing period).

-To see the individual meters for a specific resource, apply a resource filter and group by meter.
+* To see the individual meters for a specific resource, apply a resource filter and group by meter.

-## **Recommended documents**
+## **Recommended Documents**

 * [Explore and analyze costs with cost analysis](https://docs.microsoft.com/azure/cost-management/quick-acm-cost-analysis)
 * [Query API for rich reporting](https://docs.microsoft.com/rest/api/cost-management/query)